SparkShen02/Time-Scheduling-System-for-School-Events/README.md

 My motivation for developing the scheduling system stemmed from a phenomenon at school - it was incredibly inconvenient for teachers to arrange an event or a test.
 What they commonly did was asking class by class, which was both time-consuming and ineffective since different students had different opinions, making it hard for the teacher to determine the best time-slot for most students.
 Therefore, I decided to design an online system to help teachers gather and summarize opinions about what time-slot should one certain event take place.

 ### Languages and Tools
-To complete the system, I studied HTML, MySQL, and PHP on my own.
+To complete the system, I self studied HTML, MySQL, and PHP.
 I created the layout and contents on webpages with HTML, created a MySQL database where information about the events and votes of the students will be stored in, and used PHP to receive and send data between both the webpages and the database.

 ### Outcome